sarahjune85/project1/README.md

 This project is a Ruby on Rails CRUD app created for General Assembly's software engineering immersive.

-I have often wished for a light-hearted little code snippet app to record all the lines that brought me to tears (of frustration, anger, less often joy), so I decided to build one for my second GA project.
+I have often wished for a light-hearted little code snippet app to record all the lines that brought me to tears (of frustration, anger..and less often, joy) - so I decided to build one for my second GA project.

 My app allows you to organise by boards, lists & add small code blocks in almost any language *(at least - if highlight.js supports it, and if it doesn't...hats off to you for using something *that* obscure)*.
 Your snippet will display the troublesome block for you with syntax highlighting.
 Delightful.